emberjs/data/guides/requests/index.md

 manager.use([Handler1, Handler2])
 ```

 Handlers will be invoked in the order they are registered ("fifo", first-in first-out), and may only be registered up until the first request is made.
-It is recommended but not required to register all handlers at one time in order to ensure explicitly visible handler ordering.
+It is recommended, but not required to register all handlers at one time in order to ensure explicitly visible handler ordering.

 ---